--According to the Transform 2020 surveys, all teachers are not involved in teaching about Digital Citizenship.
-Several areas in the survey indicate this weakness and can be tied to inadequate access to student technology.

--Although many teachers in the elementary school are confident with online and varied assessments, this is less prevalent in our high school. -According to the surveys, more emphasis needs to be placed on the NETS standards and teachers' awareness of these standards.
+- -According to the Transform 2020 surveys, all teachers are not involved in teaching about Digital Citizenship.
+Several areas in the survey indicate this weakness and can be tied to inadequate access to student technology. - -Although many teachers in the elementary school are confident with online and varied assessments, this is less prevalent in our high school. - a.)

-a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology Professional Learning Program (Teachers, Staff, Leaders, Community); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.